For Songwriters, Everything’s Coming Up Roses, and Other Flora

-And of course, the easiest way for a musician to hand out a whole lot of flowers at once is in the title of a song.
+Of course, the easiest way for the musician to hand out a whole lot of flowers at once is in the title of a song.

 From “The Yellow Rose of Texas” -- anonymously penned sometime around the 1850’s – to Josh Ritter’s whimsically titled “Appleblossom Rag” – which sprouted in his video in 2013 – to whatever tomorrow’s top hit of the day is, many songwriters naturally seem to pick flowers when picking song titles.

-What a tribute this is to the life-giving, rejuvenative, restorative, perennial nature well, Nature that when it comes to naming a song, the creative individual returns again and again to comparisons to what we find in the natural world.
+What a tribute this is to the life-giving, rejuvenating, refreshing, perennial Nature.
+Well, Nature, that when it comes to naming a song, the creative individual returns again and again to comparisons to what we find in the natural world.

 And the reason for that is, songs tend to be about a thing called love.
 “Shall I compare thee to a summer’s day?”
 “No need, comparison to one flower will do.”
 Shakespeare never got a contract in Nashville, but you can bet, if he were around, he’d be penning songs where flowers got their due.

-Thank God and thanks goodness for this, because in this far too often harried and hectic world, who among us stops to smell the roses nearly enough?
-At least, sitting in our cars, jammed in the traffic and waiting for bumpers to move, we can breathe deeply the sweet perfume of a “Honeysuckle Rose” or even “Eighteen Wheels and a Dozen Roses” wafting out of the speakers.
+Thank goodness for this, because far too often harried and hectic world, who among us stops to smell the roses nearly enough?
+At least, sitting in our cars, jammed in the traffic and waiting for bumpers to move, we can breathe the sweet perfume of a “Honeysuckle Rose” deeply or even “Eighteen Wheels and a Dozen Roses” wafting out of the speakers.

 Miranda Lambert’s “Virginia Bluebells”… Lucinda Williams’ “Buttercup”… Audra McDonald’s “Edelweiss”… Has anyone ever envisioned such a sumptuous bouquet?